U.S. Supreme Court rejects BP challenge to Gulf spill settlement

 BP signed a 2012 settlement agreement to compensate businesses claiming financial losses due to the spill.
 But BP has since argued the agreement has been interpreted improperly by Patrick Juneau, the settlement fund's court-appointed administrator, forcing it to pay businesses that could not show damages.

 The challenge involved so-called business economic loss claims, a key part of the settlement.
-BP has paid $2.3 billion (1.5 billion pounds) in such claims out of $4.25 billion in total compensation to individuals and businesses, according to Juneau.
+BP has paid $2.3 billion in such claims out of $4.25 billion in total compensation to individuals and businesses, according to Juneau.

 BP spokesman Geoff Morrell said the company remains concerned that entities that suffered no injury can make claims.